SoftFluent/CodeFluent-Entities-Documentation/setup-and-installation/setup.md

 ## Get your free key

-Generate your free key on http://www.softfluent.com/product/codefluent-entities/.
+Connect to http://www.softfluent.com/product/codefluent-entities/ and generate your free key.

 ![](img/first-setup-01.png)

-Then download the installer.
+Download the installer.

 ## Install